OSU-Bee-Lab/buzzdetect/to-do.md

 * Add progress bar/estimated time to completion (dependent on verbosity?)
 * Split analyze_data() into extract_embeddings() and analyze_embeddings()
 * Use full paths (not clipped) at verbosity 2
+* With very long output files (e.g., 50 hour file using a model with many classifications and recording all neuron activations), worker_writer seriously struggles with clearing its queue.
+Perhaps because of thread scheduling, its work piles up until the end of analysis, where it can take many minutes to perform all of the writes (on most recent analysis, 8 minutes to make 64 writes).
+This is likely because for every chunk it needs to read, append, sort, and write a csv that can be hundreds of megabytes in size.
+Options for more intelligent writing:
+  - Maintain an internal list of pending write operations; perform all write operations for the same file at once
+  - [my preference] Write in chunks until the end of analysis; at the end of analysis, stitch together chunks
+        - If analysis gets interrupted, re-running analysis should first check for chunked outputs and stitch them together (would need to happen before checking gaps)

 ## Machine Learning Design
 * Add dense layer for hierarchical categorization (categorize buzz, then within buzz categorize insect)